alantech/alanlang-docs/src/many_forms_hello_world.md

 The classic "Hello, World!" examples are a simple way to understand the minimum of structure you need to have in any code you write in a given language, with Java being famously heavyweight and Python famously featherweight.

-`alan` is in the middle, requiring some concepts from the get-go that would be confusing to absolute beginners, but not requiring as many concepts as Java.
+Alan is in the middle, requiring some concepts from the get-go that would be confusing to absolute beginners, but not requiring as many concepts as Java.

 ### `hello_world_1.ln`